Projects

 • Set working directory — When agents run commands or access files, they operate within the project's directory

-• Store preferences — Per-project settings like approved commands are scoped to the project
+• Store preferences — Per-project settings (personas, actions, language servers, archive retention) are scoped to the project

 • Enable GitHub integration — If the project directory is a Git repository with a GitHub remote, you can browse and attach issues and pull requests